Bit-Bard/Cyber-Flame-/README.md

 <li>Maximum effeciency and customer reach

 <p>As per the number of Population Density increases numbers of warehouse also increase due to their demands which help us to manage <b>Traffic, Availability, Time-Reduction</p>
-<P>If a rehgion comes under Green zone(low-density) the number of clusters increases so that the diameter of a Particular warehouse increases which help us in<b>Cost Reduction</b>Reason: we will not include that much of warehouse which is not needed in a low-density region</P>
+<P>If a Region comes under Green zone(low-density) the number of clusters increases so that the diameter of a Particular warehouse increases which help us in<b>Cost Reduction</b>Reason: we will not include that much of warehouse which is not needed in a low-density region</P>